SSE, Equinor plan new gas power plant with carbon capture in Scotland

-Sustainable BusinessSSE, Equinor plan new gas power plant with carbon capture in Scotland

-British utility SSE (SSE.L) and Norwegian energy firm Equinor (EQNR.OL) are jointly developing a new gas-fired power plant equipped with carbon capture technology (CCS) at Peterhead in Scotland, they said on Tuesday.
+(Reuters) - British utility SSE and Norwegian energy firm Equinor are jointly developing a new gas-fired power plant equipped with carbon capture technology (CCS) at Peterhead in Scotland, they said on Tuesday.

 The planned new 900-megawatt (MW) Peterhead CCS Power Station could capture up to 1.5 million tonnes of carbon dioxide (CO2) every year, 15% of the UK government’s annual target of 10 million tonnes of CO2 capture by 2030, the companies said.